KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 --------------------------------------

-### Fluidity Feature Highlights
+### More Fluidity Feature Highlights

 #### Programmable Daemon

-Functionality is built into the blockchain daemon – as opposed to traditional smart-contract platforms, which abstract a smart contract on top of a virtual machine.
+Functionality is built into the blockchain daemon.
+This stands apart from the traditional smart-contract platforms, which abstract a smart contract on top of a virtual machine.

 #### Modular Design